Increasingly global convergence of Hermite serie: Density results

 \end{lemma}

-\begin{proof} Let $f$ be given and assume that vanishes outside of $(-T,T)$ for some $T>0$.
-Denote $R=2T+1$.
+\begin{proof} Let $f$ be given and assume that it vanishes outside of $(-T,T)$ for some $T>0$.
+Set $R=2T+1$.
 We have

-We have that $F_Nf\to f$ uniformly on $[-R,R]$ as $N\to\infty$ and therefore the first term of \eqref{E:jun1} vanishes.
+Now, $F_Nf\to f$ uniformly on $[-R,R]$ as $N\to\infty$ and therefore the first term of \eqref{E:jun1} goes to zero as $R\to\infty$.
 Let us focus on the second term of \eqref{E:jun1}.
 Since we take the norm outside of $[-R,R]$, we assume that $|x|> R$.
-By the change of variables and by the integration by parts, we have
+Changing variables, then integrating by parts, we get

 Since $f$ is smooth, there is a constant $C>0$ such that